apache/whimsy/www/status/README.md

 no more often than once a minute, and are passed the normalized results of the previous call.

-Monitors are called in response to a ping, so should produce results in sub-second time in order to avoid the ping timing out.
+As monitors are called in response to a ping, they are expected to produce results in sub-second time in order to avoid the ping timing out.
 (Currently monitors are called in series, but in the future this may change to threads so that statuses may be collected in parallel.)
-Monitors that perform activities that take a substantial amount of time may elect to do so less frequently than once a minute, and can take advantage of the `mtime` values to do so.
+Monitors that perform activities that take a substantial amount of time may elect to do so less frequently than once a minute, and can take advantage of the `mtime` values to determine when to do so.

 Results are collected into a hash, and that hash is then normalized.
 Normalization resolves default values for items like levels and titles